MohammadHeydari/MohammadHeydari.github.io/index.md

 My Name is Mohammad Heydari, in Persian (محمد حیدری).
 I was born in July 30, 1993.

 ### News
+- I offered admission for this winter school, a full scholarship on the registration fee for the school from Tehran Institute for Advanced Studies at Khatam University(https://teias.institute/).(January 2020).
 - I invited to present a workshop in Winter Seminar Series - WSS2019 at Sharif University of Technology.
 (December 2019)

 ### Publication